3555 S. Las Vegas Blvd., Las Vegas, NV

 It goes without saying that the casino is enormous, with more than 1,600 slot machines, countless table games, a poker room and a giant race and sports book to reward the fortunate.
 Those looking to be pampered or get in a good workout will be impressed with the facilities at The Spa at the Flamingo.
 Charming weddings can be held in the Garden Chapel.

 The resort has also transformed its standard rooms into more contemporary accommodations -- FAB rooms.
 Modern décor elements include splashes of signature Flamingo pink and warm, wood-toned furnishings.
 Guests will enjoy upgraded beds with ultra-soft pillow-top mattresses, plush linens and faux fur throws.
 FAB rooms even come equipped with 32-inch flat-screen plasma televisions.

-In order to keep up to pace with the changing face of Las Vegas, construction is currently underway in the alley behind the Flamingo on The LINQ project.
-This is a $550 million outdoor retail, dining and entertainment development that will be anchored by the world's tallest observation wheel.
-Completion is expected in 2013.
+In order to keep up to pace with the changing face of Las Vegas, construction is currently underway in the corridor behind the Flamingo on The Linq.
+This is a $550 million outdoor retail, dining and entertainment development that will be anchored by the High Roller observation wheel.
+Completion is expected in 2014.

 True to its lineage, the Flamingo is -- and always will be -- a quintessential Las Vegas experience.